all

 Sali

 Sali is located on the southeastern coast of Dugi Otok.
 Sali is the municipal and administrative center of the island.
-Sali has a thousand-year-old fishing tradition, and the ancient olive groves surrounding the village have witnessed intensive agricultural activity throughout the centuries.
+Sali has a thousand-year-old fishing tradition, and the ancient olive groves surrounding the village have witnessed centuries of intensive agricultural activity.

 The vicinity of the Nature Park Telašćica and the National Park Kornati makes Sali an ideal sailing destination.